telerik/reporting-docs/getting-started/installation/security-best-practices.md

 Telerik Reporting lets you extend its built-in functionality with custom code, for example by introducing [Custom User Functions]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/extending-expressions/user-functions%}), [Custom Aggregate Functions]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/extending-expressions/user-aggregate-functions%}) and [ObjectDataSources]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/overview%}).
 The Reporting Engine invokes the custom functionality with reflection.
 The allowed assemblies should be whitelisted in the configuration of the application hosting the Reporting Engine as explained in the article [assemblyReferences Element]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/assemblyreferences-element%}).
 The entire responsibility for registering the custom assemblies and the security of their code is delegated to the developer.

->tip Use only trusted assemblies that are signed with a public key token (see [Assembly (CLI)](https://en.wikipedia.org/wiki/Assembly_(CLI)) and cannot be replaced when extending the Reporting functionality in your projects.
+>tip Use only trusted assemblies that are signed with a public key token (see [Assembly (CLI)](https://en.wikipedia.org/wiki/Assembly_(CLI)) and cannot be replaced when extending the Reporting functionality in your projects.

 ## Report Definitions